CogRob/assembly_planning/lego_gazebo/README.md

 Problems:

-- [ ] roslaunch can not find the right model to instantiate
+- [x] roslaunch can not find the right model to instantiate
 - [x] mega bloks models are in a different scale, need to convert to meters
 - [ ] models are static, add inertia etc for physics
+- [ ] Make separate models for all colors

 ## Mega blok models